wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

       QCLASS, QTYPE, and the setting of the CD bit (see RFC 4035, Section 4.7), and only queries matching the index key would be answered from the cache.
-With aggressive negative caching, the validator, in addition to checking to see if the answer is in its cache before sending a query, checks to see whether any cached and validated NSEC record denies the existence of the sought record(s).
-Using aggressive negative caching, a validator will not make queries for any name covered by a cached and validated NSEC record.
-Furthermore, a validator answering queries from clients will synthesize a negative answer whenever it has an applicable validated NSEC in its cache unless the CD bit was set on the incoming query.
-(Imported from Section 6 of [RFC5074]).
+With aggressive negative caching, the